keenlabs/Keen-Docs/source/data_analysis/saved_queries.rst

     ]
   }

-Once an insight's been created, you can update it by sending another PUT request to the same URL you used when creating it.
+Once a Saved Insight has been created, you can update it by sending another PUT request to the same URL you used when creating it.
 Or you can delete it by sending a DELETE request to, again, that same URL.